Bioinspired random projections for robust, sparse classification: Mathematical properties

-The consequence of these results is that, thanks to \eqref{eq:capcts}, the effect of the cap operation is always bounded (in the sense that $\|c_k\|_{op}<1$) and, thanks to \Cref{thm:cap}, if the underlying data has some sparsity, then this effect will in fact be correspondingly small (in the sense that $c_k(x)$ is close to $x$).
+The consequence of these results is that, thanks to \eqref{eq:capcts}, the effect of the cap operation is always bounded (in the sense that $\|c_k\|_{op}<1$) and, thanks to \Cref{thm:cap}, if the initial feature vector has some sparsity, then this effect will in fact be correspondingly small (in the sense that $c_k(x)$ is close to $x$).
+Conversely, in the numerical experiments presented in the following section, we will show that the algorithm performs well on classification problems even when the data (and also the projected data) are not sparse.
+This shows that the random projections succeed in encoding the important information in a small number of the coefficients (as will be demonstrated by the fact that if the random projection step is removed, then the classification accuracy drops).